BambooAI

 - The code is executed, and if errors occur, the agent logs the error message and refers it back to the LLM for correction.

-- This process continues until successful code execution.
+- This process continues until successful code execution or the error correction limit is reached.

 5. Results, Ranking, and Knowledge Base Build

-- Post successful execution, GPT-4 is used to rank the answer.
+- Post successful execution, user can rank the answer.

 - If the rank surpasses a set threshold, the question, answer, code, and rank are stored in the Pinecone vector database.